tenaciousdguy/TempTerm/README.md

-TempTerm is a simple terminal styled chat room app based on...
-My imagination.
+TempTerm is a simple terminal styled chat room app based on... my imagination mostly (and old chat room apps)

 You create a room with a randomized room code and as soon as both people (or just yourself if you have no friends) leave the room?
 All messages in there get deleted!
 This doesn't mean use my platform to be predators with no consequences.